 Finally fitted a reversing camera, well two, one looking at the tow hitch and the other with a long distance view.
 Will help when towing the bike trailer as well as a better view of tailgaters!

-The fridge electrics being replaced and the start of the Arduino Motorhome project.
+The fridge electrics being replaced and the start of the Iot Motorhome project.
 As it was, the fridge thermostat wasn't replaced until January 2020 but the work was done beforehand.

 Lots of things happening, so now I'll be updating the site regularly to add it all.
 If some bits don't read very well the that's probably because they are being updated and aren't finished!